 - 2 large eggs

-- 1 teaspoon vanilla extract (or almond extract for extra flavor)
+- 1 teaspoon vanilla extract (or almond extract)

 - 1 tablespoon all-purpose flour